VandyHacks/workshop1-2025/README.md

 * How to create tools for task automation.
 * How to integrate tools into an AI agent's reasoning.

+You'll Build:
+* An AI agent capable of interacting API(s) of your choice!

 # Setup

 ### Requirements